The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 -

-Just like mattresses, mattress toppers can be expensive, with some of the premium options in our round-up coming in firmly over £200.
-If you're after a more affordable mattress topper, then the Silentnight Airmax Mattress Topper is one of our most budget-friendly recommendations.
+Mattress toppers can be expensive, with some of the premium options in our round-up coming in well over £200.
+In comparison, the Silentnight Airmax Mattress Topper is one of our most budget-friendly recommendations.

-As our tester Rachael says, 'this topper is really lightweight and looks and feels more like an extra duvet on the bed, but if you’re just looking for a bit of extra comfort or an additional snug and cosy layer, it did soften up my firm mattress'.
+Our tester Rachael says, 'This topper is lightweight and looks and feels more like an extra duvet on the bed, but if you’re just looking for a bit of extra comfort or an additional snug and cosy layer, it did soften up my firm mattress'.

 During testing she also found it offered some breathability when on the bed – especially if layered over a standard memory foam mattress where it acted as a bit of a breaker layer to prevent overheating – but it didn't compare to the toppers higher up in this list in that regard.